j-x-huang/Medical-Blockchain/README.md

 ./startFabric.sh
 ./createPeerAdminCard.sh
 ```
-It will also create a business network card called PeerAdmin.
-This will be used to generate participant identities on the network.
+This will also create a business network card called PeerAdmin, which will be used to generate participant identities on the network.

 To kill the network run
 ```sh